 Authentic Chyawanprash is a very dark, smooth paste that combines all six tastes: sweet, sour, salty, bitter, astringent, and pungent.
 When made according to the original recipe, this jam should have a rich fruit and herbal flavor that’s balanced and enjoyable.

 How should I take Chyawanprash?

-When should I take Chyawanprash?
+What season should I take Chyawanprash?

-Many people wonder whether Chyawanprash can be taken in summer months.
-It’s important to note that Chyawanprash can be taken in all seasons as it contains weather balancing ingredients.
+Chyawanprash can be taken in all seasons as it contains weather balancing ingredients.
 For example, Amla and Shatarvi are both cooling herbs for the pitta dosha which help to balance Chyawanprash for summer months.
 That said, many people use Chyawanprash as a tonic during winter to boost general immunity and ward off colds or other types of sickness.

 How much Chyawanprash should I have?

 Chyawanprash is designed in such a way that it is suitable for nearly all age groups.
 In general, adults should opt for 1 to 2 teaspoons (10g), while children over the age of 6 can have ½ to 1 teaspoon.
 For kids ages 3 to 5, a quarter teaspoon of Chyawanprash is adequate.
 For people over 60 years of age, ½ to 1 teaspoon is enough.
 Chyawanprash can be taken daily.

 If you’re thinking about buying Chyawanprash, it’s a good idea to closely read the ingredients and sourcing of all products you’re considering before deciding which Chyawanprash is best for your needs.
 The quality and benefits of Chyawanprash can be affected by ingredient quality, ethical and sustainable sourcing, total sugar per serving, type of sugar used and more.